ern0/gioco-a-intervalli/doc/design.md

 ## Overview

 Description:
-- Music skill game,
+- Music intervall guess game,
 - written in Basic,
-- for C64/Plus4/C128.
+- for C64/Plus4/C128 and
+- maybe other platforms.

 ## The game

 The player should guess
 what musical interval is played.

-Gameplay:
+### Gameplay

 - There are 10-15 rounds in a game.
 - The computer plays an interval,
-- then the player can guess the interval, or ask for some help:
+- then the player can guesses the interval, or asks for help:
   - play it again,
   - play the notes separately.
+- The player gets score
-- The computer rewards with score, depending on how many help required:
+  depending on what help required:
   - first guess: highest score,
   - replay: lower,
   - replay separately: lowest,
   - wrong guess: none.

-Levels:
-- easy and medium:
+### Difficulty factors

+Difficulty factors are:
+- the interval itself:
+  simple (e.g. quint or octave) vs difficult (e.g. beyond octave);
+- the number of intervals
+  in the round set:
+  lower limit is 2,
+  upper limit is the available intervals;
+- the similarity of intervals
+  in the round set,
+  (e.g. second-or-quint vs
+  quart-or-quint).

+### Levels

+Easy and medium level:
-  - basic intervals: 1, 2, 3, 4, 6, 8,
+- basic interval set: 1, 2, 3, 4, 6, 8,
-  - 2..5 different intervals in a game.
-- hard:
+- round set size: 2..5.

+Hard level:
-  - advanced intervals, 1..12 and beyond,
+- advanced intervals: 1..12 and beyond,
-  - any interval may pop up.
+- round set size: 6 to all.

 ## Target platforms

-Primary target platforms are
-Commodore series 164 and
-series 264 machines:
+### Main targets

+The primary target is the
+Commodore 164/264 series:
 - C64,
-- Plus/4 (will not fit in C16),
+- Plus/4 (will not fit in 16K),
 - C128.

 These versions should have
-a large common codebase,
+a common part,
-and a few platform-specific subroutines.
+written for Commodore Basic V2.0, and a few platform-specific subroutines.

+### Optional target

-Secondary platform is ZX Spectrum, it may require more work to adopt.
+Secondary platform is ZX Spectrum, it may require extra work to adopt even the common part.
+Also,
+the program should not use
+Commodore Basic-specific tricks.

-## Development
+## Development Process

 Off-board development:
 - use modern text editor,
-- use `petcat` for creating `.prg` release
+- use `petcat` for creating
+  different `.prg` releases,
 - minimal shell scripts for
   concatenating platform-specific
   and common parts.

+## Code

 Only the following functions should be implemented platform-specific way: